All engines require three things to start and run; spark, fuel and compression.

 - A fault in the wiring harness to the injectors

 So, the injector fuse and relay are usually located; in the relay box or power distribution center in the engine compartment.
 Fuses are used to protect various electrical circuits, while supplying power to components.
 They help the fuel pump, fuel injection and computer systems; from suffering a short circuit.
 When these fuses blow the system they support stops working and the engine stops running.
 As a result, the engine will not start.
 Due to how important the circuits are, it’s so crucial that they can be fixed if they break.
 Luckily, lots of companies are now using easier technology to make sure car owners can fix this themselves.
-For example, Selector switches simplify assembly, so people should be able to control the circuit more effectively.
 By using switches, people can break or change the circuit, allowing them to try and fix the problem and start the car again.

 Consequently, there are two methods of checking electrical fuses that protect various components.